jetro4u/playhouse-hackathon/README.md

 # Overview
-Your mission?
-To decode a treasure trove of social media data for one of our high-profile clients and transform it into game-changing insights.
+This "Hack the Feed" hackathon is a showdown to decode a treasure trove of social media data and create a comprehensive and reproducible report detailing my findings.

-In a rare move, we're handing you the keys to a vault of exclusive social media data to let you dig deep, get creative, and strike gold with actionable insights that could redefine the future of digital marketing.
-This isn't just a hackathon; it's your chance to shape the future of digital engagement. 🚀

 ## Key Deliverables:
 Participants are expected to: